 BCP's loans to a single borrower are subject to lending limits imposed by Law 26702.
 See "Item 4 Information on the Company - 4.B Business overview - (12) Supervision and Regulation - 12.2 BCP - 12.2.8 Lending Activities".
 The lending limits depend on the nature of the borrower involved and the type of collateral received.
-The sum of BCP's loans to and deposits in either another Peruvian universal bank or Peruvian financial institution, plus any guarantees of third party performance received by BCP from such institutions, plus any guarantees of third party performance received by BCP from such institutions, plus any guarantees of third party performance received by BCP from such institutions, plus any guarantees of third party performance received by BCP from such institutions, plus any guarantees of third party performance received by BCP from such institutions, are limited to 5%, 10% or 30% of BCP's regulatory capital, depending upon the level of government supervision of the institution and whether the institution is recognized by the Peruvian Central Bank as an international bank of prime credit quality.
+The sum of BCP's loans to and deposits in either another Peruvian universal bank or Peruvian financial institution, plus any guarantees of third party performance received by BCP from such institution, may not exceed 30% of BCP's regulatory capital (as defined by the SBS).
+The sum of BCP's loans to and deposits in non-Peruvian financial institutions, plus any guarantees of third party performance received by BCP from such institutions, are limited to 5%, 10% or 30% of BCP's regulatory capital, depending upon the level of government supervision of the institution and whether the institution is recognized by the Peruvian Central Bank as an international bank of prime credit quality.
 The limits on lending to non-Peruvian financial institutions increases to 50% of BCP's regulatory capital if the amount by which such loans exceed the 5%, 10% or 30% limits is backed by certain letters of credit.